-There is now a medical consensus that cannabis and its derivatives offer safe and effective relief to patients suffering from an array of conditions and symptoms, including chronic pain, AIDS, epilepsy and other serious degenerative conditions, muscle spasms, nausea and vomiting, and post-traumatic stress disorder (PTSD).
+There is growing support for cannabis and its derivatives as safe and effective treatments for patients suffering from an array of conditions and symptoms, including chronic pain, AIDS, epilepsy and other serious degenerative conditions, muscle spasms, nausea and vomiting, and post-traumatic stress disorder (PTSD).
 Unfortunately, marijuana remains classified as a Schedule I substance under the Controlled Substances Act and is thus subject to the strictest regulation and incurs the most severe penalties for possession and distribution.
 Its Schedule I status complicates large-scale scientific studies of medical marijuana.

 I support these states’ right to determine their own policies regarding medical marijuana.
 However, the continued disparities between cannabis’s legal status in these states and its prohibition at the federal level leaves otherwise law-abiding patients and doctors vulnerable to potential arrest and prosecution.
 I strongly oppose using taxpayer dollars to disrupt the lives of sick people who are using medical marijuana to improve the quality of their lives.